Myanmar prepares for first free vote in 25 years

 Thousands are missing from voter lists, millions abroad failed to register in time, and most of the 1.1 million persecuted Muslim Rohingya minority are barred from voting.

-In a pre-election speech on Friday, President Thein Sein acknowledged that organizing the vote was a challenge and stressed the government’s commitment to ensuring a credible vote, with more than 10,000 observers scrutinizing the process.
+In a pre-election speech on Friday, President Thein Sein acknowledged that organising the vote was a challenge and stressed the government’s commitment to ensuring a credible vote, with more than 10,000 observers scrutinising the process.

 “People are really interested in the election and eager to vote,” said Hla Myo, a poll volunteer in the country’s largest city, Yangon.
 He said more “advance voting” forms had to be ordered at the last minute for people who would be unable to cast their ballots on the day.